Last updated: September 6th, 2023

 Featured image: my Zotac GeForce RTX 4090 Trinity OC

-What is the best graphics card for sim racing?
+What is the best graphics card for gamers who are into sim racing?
 And, importantly – have you checked the one you already own is actually good enough to run your sim racing software on higher settings already?
 It might just be getting too hot and stuttering.

-Thanks to a significant drop in the value of Bitcoin and other cryptocurrencies, a small window of opportunity has opened for gamers to get their hands on a next-generation GPU for their sim racing or gaming setups.
+Thanks to unfortunate economic circumstances for GPU manufacturers, a great window of opportunity has opened for gamers to get their hands on a next-generation GPU for their sim racing or gaming setups.

-For the last few years, new graphics cards have been in short supply.
+For the last few years, new graphics cards have been in painfully short supply.
 Not that the manufacturers would acknowledge this, as NVIDIA reported an increase in GPU production in 2021!
 Scalpers have been very successful at adding as much as 100% markup over MSRP (manufacturer’s suggested retail price) for some cards.
 This trend of scarcity is well and truly over and I’m delighted to present the 2023 edition of our gaming GPU buyer’s guide.
 If you’re just looking for a recommendation, check out our top 5 via the links below, or read on to learn about thermal issues, GPU performance, and why you might not need a new GPU right now at all.

 A new GPU (and sim racing PC for that matter!) is a big investment.
 And for sim racing, do you actually need the latest flagship NVIDIA GPU?
 The answer, in my humble opinion, is a firm no – especially not for iRacing and especially not if you understand the key element for all GPU performance: cooling.

 I own most flavors of 30 series NVIDIA GPUs, so you’d think then that I still run a 3090 FE in my sim racing PC?
 Well having just installed a Zotac 4090 to update this article, clearly, the answer is no. Spoiler: a 4090 is huge overkill for iRacing, for now.